 Seventh-day Adventists generally take a strong position on separation of church and state and rights of conscience, such as conscientious objection to military service.
 The denomination has been at the forefront of First Amendment religious liberty issues.
-In this photo, Desmond T. Doss, a Seventh Day Adventist and the only conscientious objector to win the Medal of Honor, displays his medal at his home in Rising Fawn, Ga., April 5, 1966.
+In this photo, Desmond T. Doss, a Seventh Day Adventist and the only conscientious objector to win the Medal of Honor, displays his medal at his home in Georgia, 1966.
 Doss won the medal as a medic on Okinawa in 1945.
 As a conscientous objector, he refused to carry a weapon.
 He won the Medal of Honor for his valor for saving 75 injured men on a battlefield, a drama that was made into a movie, Hacksaw Ridge.
-He says he would serve again if called upon.
-(AP Photo, used with permission from The Associated Press.)
+(AP Photo, used with permission from the Associated Press)

 Because of its conservative evangelicalism, spiritual commitment to health and dietary practices, management of religious schools, and belief that Saturday is the Sabbath, the Seventh-day Adventist Church and its members have been plaintiffs in many religious liberty cases.

 This Protestant denomination has a worldwide membership of some fifteen million, who believe in the imminent second coming of Jesus.
 It emerged from the millennial speculations of Baptist William Miller in the 1830s.
 It was officially founded in 1863 by Ellen G. White, among others.